Hendricks-Laboratory/OT2Control/README.md

 # OT2Control
 software to provide detailed control of Opentrons OT2 robot

 ## Overview
 The code is designed to be run from two computers.
 The controlling computer uses a ProtocolExecutor object to run a protocol from googlesheets.
 The raspberry pi on the robot runs a recieving code to take commands from the executor and runs them on the robot.

+## Usage Guide
+This guide is intended for a nontechnical audience.
+1. Create a reaction sheet in accordance the the preconditions explained in excel\_spreadsheet\_precoditions.txt
+2. copy the key of your worksheet into the reaction key spreadsheet.
+3. Make sure that the PlateReader software is not running.
+If it is, close the window.
+4. move into the git directory and run the command `python controller.py`.
+(Note, for advanced users, controller.py has a cli to skip later input stages. run `python controller.py -h` for more information)
+5. You will be prompted to specify the rxn\_sheet\_name.
+Enter the name of your google sheet
+6. You will be prompted if you want to use cache, select no. The cache can be used if you want to run the exact same reaction as you ran previously without changing anything in the google sheets.
+This is mostly useful for debugging the software.
+7. A precheck simulation will be run.
+If your spreadsheet fails to meet preconditions, the code will exit and ask you to fix the errors.
+If your spreadsheet failed, fix the errors and go to step
+3.
+8. Once the simulation completes, you will be asked if you would like to run on the robot and platereader.
+Enter 'y'.
+9. All data from the reaction is stored in Controller\_Out/\<Ouput Dir\>.

+*Note*: The above steps assume that the ot2\_robot code is running, which is almost always the case.
+This code is designed to be very robust, and should only need to be rerun when updated or when the robot is powered off.
+To run the code, ssh into the robot and move into the directory, `OT2_Control`, and run the command `python ot2_robot.py`.
+(There's also usually a tmux session named *run* that is already in the directory)

 ## Contents
 1. controller.py: code for the controller
 2. ot2\_robot.py: code for the robot